 Between ascending and descending, the latter is very deceptive.
 It seems like the easier of the two, but descending for long hours can be very painful, especially to your knees and toes.
-To add to that, we have found that majority of injuries occur while descending.
+To add to that, we have noted that a majority of injuries occur because trekkers do not descend safely.

 But you can avoid those wobbly knees you have while descending.
 You can avoid that unbearable pain in your toes too.
 All you need is the right technique.

 After years of observing the most common mistakes trekkers make, we have put together a few tips for you to descend safely.
 If you follow these tips, you’ll enjoy your descent all the way, even if it is as long as 20 kilometres.

 The following video has illustrations of nine tips to descend safely.
 Take a look.

 Here are 9 tips to descend safely on a trek

 Most ankle twists and sprains occur while descending.
 Making sure your ankles are stable and protected is very important while descending.
 So tighten your ankle support by tying your shoelaces tight.